DevOps-Abz/DevOps-Abz/README.md

 I’m a DevOps engineer with hands-on experience in AWS, Kubernetes, Terraform, Docker, and CI/CD pipelines, focused on building reliable, automated, and scalable systems.
 I work end-to-end across cloud architecture, infrastructure as code, and deployment workflows.

 I’m passionate about continuous learning, clean automation, and solving real-world problems through technology.
-I enjoy collaborating with engineers, sharing knowledge, and building systems that are not just <br>functional, but resilient and well-designed.
+I enjoy collaborating with engineers, sharing knowledge, and building systems that are not just functional, but resilient and well-designed.

 # 💻 Tech Stack: